Regardless of strategy, building relationships will always be the best investment that an organization can make.

 - Follow up consistently with the prospect in order to keep the conversation flowing and moving forward

-- Making the appropriate ask at the right time!
+- Make the appropriate ask at the right time!

 There are a lot of steps between prioritization and making the ask.
 Incorrect information can either lead your team down the wrong path on who to contact, or worse, it can lead to an embarrassing conversation if the data you’ve obtained is either incorrect or divulged in a way that puts the donor on the defensive about their income and capacity to give.

-Trends indicating that donors, especially major donors, are being turned off by the ways that this data is being utilized.
+Trends indicate that donors, especially major donors, are being turned off by the ways that this data is being utilized.
 To avoid these pitfalls, organizations need to adjust their approach to wealth screening.

 The ways that nonprofits contract and use wealth and prospect research data needs a refresh.